 Did the agent choose the appropriate resolution to the customer issue?

 This question is helpful when QA-ing newbie agents to seasoned pros.
 Macros, LMSes, and guidebooks are helpful when onboarding a new team member, but being able to read the nuances of every case and select the right form of resolution is a skill that comes with experience, and can always be honed over time.

-Including this in your scorecard will help you keep a lookout for agents who are still building up to that level of awesome.
+Including this in your quality assurance scorecard will help you keep a lookout for agents who are still building up to that level of awesome.
 It also gets at the heart of the interaction – did the agent do the right thing – while also taking into account that there are differences between what will make the customer happy, and what actually follows internal protocol.